 Echeveria 'Frank Reinelt', also sold as Echeveria agavoides 'Frank Reinelt', is a highly attractive hybrid succulent with large rosette of thick, dark green leaves with red margins and tips.
 The rosettes grow up to 8 inches (20 cm) in diameter, producing basal offsets.
-Leaves become more colorful in sun and in winter.
-The flowers are urn-shaped, pale green and pink and appear in dense clusters.
+Leaves become more colorful in the sun and winter.
+Flowers are urn-shaped, pale green and pink and appear in dense clusters.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).